Ada-Developers-Academy/core-interlude-2/current-events/activity-current-events.md

 <details>

 <summary>Create a first, initial slide that lists the content warnings if there's mention of any of the following.
-This slide must clearly list the content warnings.</summary>
+This slide should be titled "Content Warnings," and then clearly list the relevant content warnings.</summary>

 - Rape and Sexual Assault
 - Abuse (physical, mental, emotional, verbal, sexual)